Moving Seniors – 10 Simple Tips

 without the stress of enduring the process

 as my team and I went to work.

 Once the work was completed including all garbage and recycling removed, property maintenance, a thorough cleaning inside and the home staged, I had Beth’s niece bring her back for one last visit and to say good bye to the home she loved so much.

-10. Always have a Moving Day Survival Kit
+10. Most importantly, always have a Moving Day Survival Kit.

 And one final note,